mozey/config/README.md

     cp ./conf.sh ~/.conf.sh

-Create an alias in your bash profile to quickly toggle env
+Source the script in your bash profile to create the conf func

-    alias conf="${HOME}/.conf.sh"

-    # Source the profile
-    source ~/.profile
+    source ${HOME}/.conf.sh

 Use the alias to toggle env